 Would you be comfortable knowing that companies and recruiters who receive your resume are viewing your previous markups and comments on the document?
 All those comments and redlines/markups that you thought you’d removed from your Word document are very likely still there for viewing by anyone who cares to, with the execution of a simple menu command.

-In a recent article published on CNet entitled “Beware Your Trail of Digital Fingerprints” by Tom Zeller, he states, “It pays to mind your metadata… According to some technologists, including Dennis M. Kennedy, a lawyer and consultant based in St. Louis, (denniskennedy.com), metadata might include other bits of information like notes and questions rendered as “comments” within a document (“need to be more specific here,” for example, or in the case of my editors, “eh??”), or the deletions and insertions logged by such features as “track changes” in Microsoft Word.”
+In a recent article published on CNet entitled “Beware Your Trail of Digital Fingerprints” (Note to reader: This article has since been deleted) by Tom Zeller, he states, “It pays to mind your metadata… According to some technologists, including Dennis M. Kennedy, a lawyer and consultant based in St. Louis, (denniskennedy.com), metadata might include other bits of information like notes and questions rendered as “comments” within a document (“need to be more specific here,” for example, or in the case of my editors, “eh??”), or the deletions and insertions logged by such features as “track changes” in Microsoft Word.”

 A high-profile example of hidden document information gaffes is the recent release of the U.N.’s long-awaited report on Syria’s suspected involvement in the assassination of Lebanon’s former Prime Minister.
 Recipients could track editing changes that included deletion of names of several high-ranking officials allegedly involved in the plot.